15 Top Things to Do in Malaga When it Rains

 This architectural gem dates back to 1487, when Castilian troops conquered the city, and it’s considered one of the most emblematic buildings in the Spanish Renaissance.

-Contemplate the beautiful ceiling and figures and learn about the interesting history behind the cathedral.
+Contemplate the beautiful ceiling and figures, and learn about the interesting history behind the cathedral.

 Your ticket also includes a free audio guide available in 10 languages, including English, Portuguese, Italian and German.